Revolutionary Communist Party of India (Tagore): Split in RCPI

 Tagore, the founder of RCPI in 1934, had been jailed in November 1947.
 Tagore was released from prison in 1948.
 At the time a sector of RCPI, led by Pannalal Dasgupta, insisted on turning the campaign of building panchayats into a general armed insurrection.
 After his release from jail Tagore argued that armed revolution was premature in India.

 Dasgupta assembled an All India Party Conference in Birbhum in 1948.
 Tagore requested to resign from the RCPI Central Committee, a request the Birbhum conference rejected.
 After the Birbhum conference the followers of Dasgupta began to gather arms and prepare for armed struggle.
 After the Birbhum conference Tagore, at a public meeting in Calcutta, denounced insurrectional line of Dasgupta.
 Tagore's speech pushed the Dasgupta group to issue disciplinary action against him, accepting his resignation from the Central Committee.
 Half a year later Tagore gathered his followers for a separate Party Conference, as its 5th Party Congress, in Burdwan.
 Thus there were two parallel RCPIs, one led by Dasgupta and one led by Tagore.
 The former grouping represented the majority in the RCPI.
-The latter of the two parties came to be known as 'RCPI (Tagore)'.